joetannenbaum/terminalia/README.md

 ## Input Validation

-The `validator` argument of these methods uses Laravel's built-in validator, so it accepts anything you are able to pass to `Validator::make`.
+The `rules` argument of these methods uses Laravel's built-in validator, so it accepts anything you are able to pass to `Validator::make`.

 **Note:** If you're using validation within a [Laravel Zero](https://laravel-zero.com) app, remember to register your `ValidationServiceProvider::class` and `TranslationServiceProvider::class` in your `config/app.php` file and also include a `lang` directory in your project root.